IanLeCorbeau/raven/README.md

     DISPLAY=foo.bar:1 exec raven

-(This will start dwm on display :1 of the host foo.bar.)
+(This will start raven on display :1 of the host foo.bar.)

 Configuration
 -------------